Chart Color Schemes

 The area's income profile falls below national averages based on AreaSearch analysis

-The median taxpayer income in Dean Park was $51,517 and the average was $57,014 in the latest postcode level ATO data aggregated by AreaSearch for the financial year 2023.
-This is lower than the national average, with Greater Sydney's median income being $60,817 and average income being $83,013.
-By September 2025, based on an 8.86% growth in wages since the financial year 2023, the estimated median income would be approximately $56,081 and the average income would be around $62,065.
-According to the 2021 Census data, Dean Park's household income ranks at the 55th percentile with a weekly income of $1,846, while personal income sits at the 39th percentile.
-The income distribution shows that 40.7% of residents (1,317 people) fall within the $1,500 - $2,999 bracket, which is consistent with broader trends across regional levels showing 30.9% in the same category.
-High housing costs consume 18.0% of income, but despite this, disposable income ranks at the 53rd percentile.
+The suburb of Dean Park had a median taxpayer income of $51,517 and an average of $57,014 in the latest postcode level ATO data aggregated by AreaSearch for the financial year 2023.
+This is lower than the national average, with Greater Sydney's median income being $60,817 and average income at $83,013 during the same period.
+Using the Wage Price Index growth of 8.86% since financial year 2023, estimated incomes for September 2025 would be approximately $56,081 (median) and $62,065 (average).
+According to the 2021 Census, household income ranks at the 55th percentile ($1,846 weekly), while personal income is at the 39th percentile.
+The distribution data shows that the majority of residents (40.7%, or 1,317 people) fall within the $1,500 - $2,999 income bracket, which is consistent with broader trends across regional levels showing 30.9% in the same category.
+High housing costs consume 18.0% of income, but strong earnings place disposable income at the 53rd percentile.

 Frequently Asked Questions - Income